-MS Biotechnology is a 2 -year research-based postgraduate program that combines biology, chemistry, and engineering fields with specializations in plant, animal, industrial, and environmental biotechnology.
+MS Biotechnology is a 2-year research-based postgraduate program that combines biology, chemistry, and engineering fields with specializations in plant, animal, industrial, and environmental biotechnology.
+MS Biotechnology and MSC Biotechnology are almost the same.
+The main difference is that the MSC program has a balance of both theory and practical aspects, while the degree of MS is more focused on research and project work, according to publication requirements.

 Key highlights of MS Biotechnology are tabulated below.